Few people could combine a successful career as a chef with one as a comedian but George Egg is most definitely doing that.

 He toured Anarchist Cook for a year and a half then began developing its follow up, The DIY Chef.
 “I started playing around and recipe developing in the back garden with blow torches, hot air guns, and wallpaper strippers."
 The DIY Chef was another Edinburgh sellout and, while the show is set in a shed, George expands beyond it.
 “I talk about the little hacks for cooking at a festival, because the stalls there are expensive, and I talk about cooking in an office as well.
 And it really sparks peoples' imagination - I have people come up to me after the show and say, ‘I’ve done that’.
 It just gets people really enthused.”

 A shed offers more than a few unconventional cooking tools and George has tried most.
 He has his favourites too.
 “I think the blow torch is really cool, but they use them in kitchens so it doesn’t feel so innovative.
 I love the wallpaper stripper because it just looks so good.
 You have billows of stuff going everywhere.
 I use it to I poach a kipper and an egg in a little oiled ziplock bag.
 Then I make croutons and there is a pumpkin seed oil that goes in there and chives and a little bit of mayo - it’s a really nice dish.”

-With two hugely successful shows under his belt, George is about to tour with a third.
-His new show, Movable Feast is heading to the Edinburgh Fringe in August 2019.
+With two hugely successful shows already under his belt, George took his new show, Movable Feast to the Edinburgh Fringe in August 2019.
 In it, he takes his innovative cooking skills and culinary humour on the road!
 There are tales of planes, trains, and automobiles - with advice on how to cook with an engine and turn roadworks into an impromptu picnic.